google/eleventy-high-performance-blog/posts/fifthpost.md

 ---
-permalink: false
 title: This is my fifth post.
 description: Draft
 date: 2021-06-22
 layout: layouts/post.njk
+draft: true
 ---

-This is a draft post explicitly set to ``` permalink: false ``` , which prevents it to be rendered by eleventy
+this is a draft post, by setting ``` draft: true ``` on the frontmatter, the post would not be built but you'll be able to see it in development mode.